 You’ll find a gas fireplace to cozy up cool evenings, warm wood picnic tables for dining, and Instagram-worthy hanging rattan chairs, each adorned with a sheepskin throw.
 The pavilion is one of two communal spaces—there’s also the Public House where you’ll find coffee and tea, a lounge room and a communal table for impromptu dinner parties.

 Set on 4.5 acres (with ample trees) the resort consists of 16 one and two-bedroom freestanding lodges, each featuring a gas fireplace, kitchenettes, flat screen television, and high-speed Internet.
 The modern and minimalist décor plays well with the modular frames.
 The lodges are actually prefabricated buildings that were constructed off-site and then trucked to the island and assembled.
 And it works.
+You can even construct your own lodge using companies such as https://www.sidingatlanta.com/ to install the siding, all you then need to do is decorate and furnish!

 The proprietors, Jena Thornton and Scott Shapiro, enhance what could have been austere housing with whimsy and a touch of luxury.
 Most of the furniture and artwork throughout the lodges was sourced from island artisans and local shops—businesses located a short skip from the property.
 Bathrooms boast in-floor radiant heat, and in some, private outdoor showers with private patios.